Adam-Rao/Stock-Market-Prediction/README.md

 The first one is an Arima model.

-The 2nd one is Facebook's Prophet model.
+The second one is Facebook's Prophet model.

-The 3rd one is a Long Short Term Memory model.
+The third one is a Long Short Term Memory model.

-The 4th one is a Markov model.
+The fourth one is a Markov model.

 ## Usage
 There is only one notebook for each of the different models